 In the mid 1990‘s, Sarah Dobai completed an MFA at the University of British Columbia, Canada.
 After which she established her practice with a consciousness of international debates around photography and the moving image.
 From 2004-2006 she was awarded a Residency at Delfina Studio Trust, London and in 2008 she was made a Visual Arts Laurete by the Centre International des Recollets, Paris.

 Her work is featured in Charlotte Cotton's The Photograph as Contemporary Art Thames & Hudson, and in the second edition of Michel Poivert's La Photographie Contemporaine, Flammarion Presse 2010.
+Sarah Dobai completed an MFA at the University of British Columbia, Vancouver.
 She lives and works in London.